camunda/camunda-docs/optimize/components/userguide/collections-dashboards-reports.md

 description: "Let's take a closer look at the structure of Optimize and its permissions."
 ---

 Optimize uses a single visualization for **reports**, and **[dashboards](./creating-dashboards.md)** combine these visualizations, akin to a spreadsheet or a set of comparative charts. **Collections** organize these datasets, acting as project folders.
-The Optimize landing page displays all dashboards, reports, and collections, and clicking on a collection reveals associated reports and dashboards.
+The Optimize **Collections** page displays all dashboards, reports, and collections, and clicking on a collection reveals associated reports and dashboards.

 ![home page](./img/home.png)